 - Looking for the separation of patient and clinical records and bringing in forensic medical billing experts to search for dual charge masters, varied billing, upcoding, charges that are beyond usual and customary, and more.

 In short, in-house medical liens can wind up being a major headache for healthcare providers.
-Not to mention, medical lien management requires a lot of expertise, manpower and/or specialized software, extensive and proactive follow-up and negotiation.
+Not to mention, medical lien management requires a lot of expertise, manpower and/or specialized software, as well as extensive and proactive follow-up and negotiation.

 The Benefits to Healthcare Providers of Third-Party Servicing Their Medical Liens